Adult purebred Jack Russell Terrier

 The Jack Russell is a sturdy, tough terrier, very much on its toes all the time.
 The body length must be in proportion to the height, and it should present a compact, balanced image, always being in solid, hard condition.
 The head should be well balanced and in proportion to the body.
 The skull should be flat, of moderate width at the ears, narrowing to the eyes.
 The stop, which is the transition area from backskull to muzzle, should be defined, but not over-pronounced.
 The length of the muzzle from the nose to the stop should be slightly shorter than the distance from the stop to the occiput.
 The nose should be black.
 The jaw should be powerful and well boned with strongly muscled cheeks.
 Eyes should be almond shaped, dark in color and full of life and intelligence.
-The small V-shaped, drop ears are carried forward, close to the head and are of moderate thickness.
+The small V-shaped, button ears are carried forward, close to the head and are of moderate thickness.
 It has strong teeth, with the upper ones slightly overlapping the lower.
 Two bites are acceptable; level and scissor, with scissor being preferred.
 The neck is clean and muscular, of good length, gradually widening at the shoulders.
 The shoulders should be sloping and well laid back, fine at points and clearly cut at the withers.
 Forelegs should be strong and straight boned with joints in correct alignment.
 Elbows hang perpendicular to the body and work free of the sides.
 The chest should be shallow, narrow and the front legs not too widely apart, giving an athletic, rather than heavily chested appearance.
 As a guide only, the chest should be small enough to be easily spanned behind the shoulders, by average sized hands, when the terrier is in a fit, working condition.
 The back should be strong, straight and, in comparison to the height of the terrier, give a balanced image.
 The loin should be slightly arched.
 The hindquarters should be strong and muscular, well put together with good angulation and bend of stifle, giving plenty of drive and propulsion.
 Looking from behind, the hocks must be straight.
 The feet are round, hard padded, wide, of cat-like appearance, neither turning in nor out.
-The tail should be set rather high, carried gaily and in proportion to body length, usually about four inches long, providing a good hand-hold.
-The coat is smooth, without being so sparse as not to provide a certain amount of protection from the elements and undergrowth.
+The tail should be set rather high, carried gaily and in proportion to body length, usually about four inches long (when docked), providing a good hand-hold.
+Note: The practice of cutting off a dog's tail (docking) is illegal in some countries.
+The Jack's coat is smooth, without being so sparse as not to provide a certain amount of protection from the elements and undergrowth.
 Rough or broken coated, without being woolly.
+A broken coat means the dog has a combination of both the smooth and rough coat with patches of longer hair mixed in with the short coat.
 Colors: white should predominate (i.e., must be more than 51% white) with tan, black or brown markings.
 Brindle markings and black and tan coloring occur within the breed but are rare.
 Gait: movement should be free, lively, well-coordinated with straight action in front and behind.
 Old scars or injuries, the result of work or accident, should not be allowed to prejudice a terrier's chance in the show ring unless they interfere with its movement or with its utility for work or stud.
 An Irish-type called Jack Russell Shortys has shorter legs than the English-type.

 The Jack Russell Terrier is a cheerful, merry, devoted and loving dog.
 It is spirited and obedient, yet absolutely fearless.
 Careful and amusing, he enjoys games and playing with toys.
 Stable Jacks are friendly and generally kind to children.
 Children should be taught not to tease or hit the dog.
 They are intelligent, and if you let them take an inch, they can become willful and determined to take a mile.
 It is paramount that you are this dog’s pack leader.
 He needs to be given rules to follow, and limitations as to what he is and is not allowed to do.
 Do not let this little dog fall into Small Dog Syndrome, where he believes he is pack leader to all humans.
 This is where varying degrees of behavior problems will arise, including, but not limited to guarding, snapping, separation anxiety, and obsessive barking.
 They are highly trainable and able to perform impressive tricks.
 They have been used on TV and in the movies.
 However, if you do not show authority toward the dog, it can be difficult to train.
 This breed needs a firm, experienced trainer.
 Jacks that have been allowed to take over can be aggressive with other dogs.
 Some have killed or been killed in dog fights.
 Be sure to socialize the Jack.
 It has strong hunting instincts (stronger than your average terrier) and should not be trusted with other small animals.
 This hunting dog likes to chase, explore, bark and dig.
 Only let it off lead if it is well trained or in a safe area.
 Will get restless and destructive if it does not receive enough exercise and activities to occupy its keen mind.
 Jack Russells climb, which means they can climb over a fence; they also jump.
 A Jack that stands 12 inches high can easily jump five feet.
 JRTs are not the breed for an inexperienced dog owner.
 The owner needs to be as strong-willed as the dog is, or this little guy will take over.
 With the right owner the Jack can really excel, but is not recommended for those who do not understand what it means to be a dog’s true pack leader.
 Jacks that are mentally stable, with all of their canine instincts met, will not display these negative behaviors.
 They are not traits of the Jack Russell, but rather human brought-on behaviors, which are a result of inefficient leadership, along with a lack of mental and physical stimulation.
 They will thrive with a job to do.
 The Jack Russell Terrier must present a lively, active and alert appearance.
 It should impress with its fearless and happy disposition.
 It should be remembered that the Jack Russell is a working terrier and should retain these instincts.
 Nervousness, cowardice or over-aggressiveness should be discouraged and it should always appear confident.